 An additional power of the Master Emerald is showcased in the course of the game; A nearly complete Master Emerald shows Knuckles where its remaining shards are (aboard the first Egg Carrier) after Knuckles audiably ponders where they could be.
 The source of this vision and the Master Emerald's apparent omnipresent knowledge are not revealed.

-The Master Emerald was again a source of contention as Knuckles fought with Rouge the Bat for possession of it.
-Eggman tried to steal it again while they were distracted, but Knuckles voluntarily shattered the Emerald in order to keep it out of his hands.
+In Sonic Adventure 2, the Master Emerald was again a source of contention as Knuckles fought with Rouge the Bat for possession of it.
+Dr. Eggman tried to steal it again while they were distracted, but Knuckles voluntarily shattered the Emerald in order to keep it out of his hands.
 Knuckles and Rouge then set off separately to gather the shards of the emerald for their own reasons.
 Once all the shards are recollected and the Master Emerald is made whole again, it is used to negate the destructive powers of the Chaos Emeralds in Cannon's Core.

-The Master Emerald is found in the zone Altar Emerald, and the fight against Altar Emerald's second boss takes place at the base of its shrine.
+The Master Emerald is found in Altar Emerald at the end of Sonic Advance 3, and the fight against Altar Emerald's second boss takes place at the base of its shrine.
 The Master Emerald apparently has the ability to reunite the seven separated pieces of the planet, reversing the effects of Dr. Eggman's worldwide Chaos Control.
 This is seen at the end of the game's normal ending.

 The disappearance of the Master Emerald is the primary reason for Knuckles's involvement in both Sonic Rivals games.
 In the original, Knuckles' episode reveals that the game takes place almost entirely on Angel Island's future form, renamed Onyx Island in the future.
 It is also revealed that the Master Emerald is a transcendent object, existing simultaneously in all timelines.
 Its disappearance from the future caused its disappearance in all timelines.